hogeschool/basecamp/week07/inf-bc-w07-python.md

 #[1,5,4,1,2,8,5,19,0]
 ```

 4. Take the list of tuples from the previous exercise.
-Sort the list descending on the last item of each tuple.
+Sort the list ascending on the last item of each tuple.

 5. Create a loop that creates a list containing tuples with the numbers 1 to 10 in pairs of 2.
 The result should be `[(1,2),(3,4),(5,6),(7,8),(9,10)]`.